 Earned income.
-Earned income includes wages, salaries, tips, other employee compensation, and net earnings from self-employment.
-A net loss from selfemployment reduces earned income.
+Earned income includes wages, salaries, tips, other taxable employee compensation, and net earnings from self-employment.
+A net loss from self-employment reduces earned income.
 Earned income also includes strike benefits and any disability pay you report as wages.

-Certain nontaxable earned income included.
-It also includes nontaxable earned income such as parsonage allowances, meals and lodging furnished for the convenience of the employer, voluntary salary deferrals, military basic quarters and subsistence allowances and in-kind quarters and subsistence, and military pay earned in a combat zone.
+Earned income also includes nontaxable employee compensation such as parsonage allowances, meals and lodging furnished for the convenience of the employer, voluntary salary deferrals, military basic quarters and subsistence allowances and in-kind quarters and subsistence, and military pay earned in a combat zone.